Adam Elliott: Restaurant incident

+On 26 August, Elliott was fined $10,000 by the NRL for bringing the game into disrepute.
+There were further allegations involving Elliott, which included that he had taken women's rugby league player Millie Elliott (née Boyle) into the men's toilet at the Gold Coast restaurant, where they kissed and he removed his shirt.
+The restaurant workers then asked both Adam and Millie Elliott to leave the premises.

 Sex scandal

 Best friend and former teammate Michael Lichaa caught his fiancée performing oral sex on Elliott, the court heard in 2022.
-Lichaa was taken to hospital with serious arm injuries after the altercation after punching the window in an alcohol-fuelled rage.
-The incident, which was initially reported simply as "making out", drew comparisons to Australian rules footballer Wayne Carey, who infamously had sex with the wife of then-teammate and best friend Anthony Stevens in 2002 and was driven away from North Melbourne in disgrace.
+Lichaa was taken to hospital with serious arm injuries from the altercation, after punching a window in an alcohol-fuelled rage.
+The incident, which was initially reported simply as "making out", drew comparisons to Australian rules footballer Wayne Carey, who infamously had sex with the wife of then-teammate and best friend Anthony Stevens in 2002 and was ousted from North Melbourne Football Club in disgrace.

 "I couldn’t get the image of my fiancee performing oral sex on my best friend out of my mind," Lichaa told the court.
 Lichaa lost 2.5 litres of blood after punching a window with his hand, with police describing the scene as a "bloodfest".
 Concerned neighbours, who reported hearing a man scream "I’m going to f***ing kill her", called triple zero.